 There are some import restrictions/requirements that can apply to cooking oils of which importers need to be aware.

-Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
+Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter the UK through specific ports and airports which are authorised Border Control Posts (BCP) where official controls will be carried out.
 A 'higher-risk' product is feed or food that is either known to be, or is, an emerging risk to public health.

 Products of animal origin

 The rules for importing animal-based cooking oils are dealt with by the Animal and Plant Health Agency (APHA).
 APHA is an Executive Agency of the Department for Environment, Food and Rural Affairs (DEFRA).